Fun Facts about Turkeys

 Sheds on intensive turkey farms are massively overcrowded, especially as the birds grow bigger.
 Turkeys peck at each other’s feathers, toes and eyes when overcrowded and sometimes the entire eye is destroyed by pecking.

-Cannibalism can be common and so birds are often kept in near darkness to discourage cannibalism.
-Government recommendations suggest a minimum of eight hours of lighting if birds are kept in a windowless shed.4Defra, 2020.
+Cannibalism can be common and so birds are often kept in low light to discourage cannibalism.
+Government standards state that birds mustn’t be kept in permanent darkness, so when natural light levels fail to meet the needs of the turkeys artificial lighting is used.4Defra, 2020.
 ‘Poultry: Welfare Recommendations’.
 GOV.UK.
 Available at https://www.gov.uk/government/publications/poultry-on-farm-welfare/poultry-welfare-recommendations [Accessed 21 April 2020].

 In the wild, turkeys are not aggressive but on factory farms they are driven to aggression by the conditions in which they are kept.